-Applications are invited from students attending undergraduate institutions for two summer research programs, the Summer Undergraduate Research Program (SURP) and the Summer Undergraduate Alcohol Research Program (SUARP), in the UNMC Department of Internal Medicine.
-Chosen applicants will spend 10 weeks of the summer working on a research project in one of the divisions within the Department of Internal Medicine.
+Students attending undergraduate institutions can apply for two summer research programs in the Department of Internal Medicine - the Summer Undergraduate Research Program (SURP) and the Summer Undergraduate Alcohol Research Program (SUARP).
+Chosen applicants will spend 10 weeks of the summer working on a research project in one of the divisions within the department.

 The Department of Internal Medicine has research projects that cover a broad range of topics.
 Areas of studies range from basic research into the mechanisms of human diseases, to clinical investigations evaluating various aspects of treatments.
 Students will interact with faculty members and researchers in the laboratory or clinical setting throughout the project.